vek-kal/mwc-node/doc/code_structure.md

 ## Folder structure

-After checking out grin, building and using, these are the folders you'll have:
+After checking out MWC, building and using, these are the folders you'll have:

 - `api`\
  Code for ApiEndpoints accessible over REST.